POSYDON-code/POSYDON/docs/index.rst

 - **Troubleshooting and FAQs:** Answers to common questions and problems.
 - **Contributing to POSYDON:** Join our community and help us grow!
 - **Release Notes and Changelog:** Stay updated with our version history.
-- **Acknowledgements and References:** Giving credit where it's due.
 - **Contact and Support:** Reach out to us with your queries or feedback.